thanpolas/thanpolas.github.com/_posts/rants/2014-07-08-Dont-Squash-its-rude-and-a-lie.md

 ---
 layout: post
 title: "Squashing.
-Or how to be ungratefull and a lier"
+Or how to be a liar and ungrateful"
-description: "Git squashing is still a 'thing' among developers, " category : javascript tags : [git]
+description: "It appears that more than enough open source maintainers have a fixation with git squashing.
+It serves no purpose other than to tone the maintainers' excessive OCD, it is wrong, it is a lie, it is rude and ungrateful; stop doing it folks!" category : javascript tags : [git]
 shortUrl: http://than.pol.as/TnOi
 ---
 {% include JB/setup %}

 The git squash is a git practice that enables developers to join multiple commits into a single one.
 It is typically performed via an [interactive git rebase](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) `git rebase -i` and it appears that more than enough open source maintainers have a fixation with it.
-It serves no purpose other than tone the maintainers' excessive OCD, it is wrong, it is a lie, it is rude and ungratefull; stop doing it folks!
+It serves no purpose other than to tone the maintainers' excessive OCD, it is wrong, it is a lie, it is rude and ungrateful; stop doing it folks!

 ## When should we squash?